Fifty3North/troolio/README.md

 Client
 Server

-Install NuGet package Troolio.Core to all 3 projects.
+Install NuGet package Troolio.Core to the shared project.

+Reference the shared project from Client and Server.